lofyer/ssh-tui/README.md

-# ssh-tui
+SSH-TUI or TSHELL:

+Like XSHELL.
-Show host list to be connected in you client.
+Show hosts list to be connected.

+INSTALL:
+apt-get/yum/brew install dialog
+./install.sh